fcaliquaglia/thaao_data_availability/README.md

 **Execution Flow:**

 1. Prompts the user to select instrument categories.
-2. Prompts the user for inputs related to plotting options (rolling, yearly, and cumulative panels).
+2. Prompts the user for inputs related to plotting options (rolling and cumulative panels).
 3. Prompts for field campaigns and historical events display.
 4. Displays the selected instruments.
 5. Generates the plots based on the user's selections.